galeone/galeone.github.io/_posts/2024-04-06-rag-for-tabular-data-postgresql-gemini-go.md

 After enabling the `vector` extension we can define the `embedding` field of type `vector`.
 There's no need to specify the maximum length of the vector since the extension supports dynamically shaped vectors.

-The table is defined to store all the users report.
-In this article we are going to cover only the daily reports (so `start_date` will be equal to `end_date`) but to concept is easily generalizable to different kind of reports.
-This also the reason for the `report_type` field.
+The table is defined to store all the users' reports.
+In this article, we are going to cover only the daily reports (so `start_date` will be equal to `end_date`) but to concept is easily generalizable to different kinds of reports.
+This is also the reason for the `report_type` field.

 ### The Go data structure

-It's a good practice to map a table to a struct.
-Using [galeone/igor](https://github.com/galeone/igor) for interacting with PostgreSQL from Go this is also mandatory.
+It's a good practice to map a SQL table to a struct.
+Using [galeone/igor](https://github.com/galeone/igor) for interacting with PostgreSQL from Go this is pretty much mandatory.

 ```go
 import (